mattytrog/ftplus/CPU/README.md

 I've held VFO A/B to reset all memories, but my radio is constantly beeping
  - Correct behaviour.
 Power off and on again to complete the reset.

-I can update via PIC no problem and there is no signal transmission.
+I can update via PICKIT no problem and there is no signal transmission.
 What about your giant warning in the supplement???
  - Oh yeah.
 I fixed that.
 It was transmitting because when the PIC enters programming mode (MCLR high), a few instructions are ran.
 One of these was tuning the PLL circuits.
 So I've removed the initial tune until radio is fully booted.